umbraco/UmbracoDocs/Getting-Started/Backoffice/Property-Editors/Built-in-Property-Editors/index.md

 The Multiple Textbox property editor enables a content editor to make a list of text items

 ## [Nested Content](Nested-Content.md)
-A nested content property editor that allows you to use Document Types as a schema for list items.
+New to v7.7, the nested content property editor enables you to use Document Types as a schema for list items.

 ## Numeric